The person at the center of this case

 Remarks: Watson has ties to Portland, Oregon, and Atlanta, Georgia.
 He may have changed his appearance and may be dressing in women’s clothing.

-Shortly before midnight, masked individuals breached fences at the Atlanta ICE building and vandalized it with rocks, cinder blocks, modified fireworks, Molotov cocktails, and lighter fluid, causing over $78,000 in damage during a protest.
+Masked individuals breached fences and vandalized the ICE building using rocks, cinder blocks, modified fireworks, Molotov cocktails, and lighter fluid, causing over $78,000 in damage during a protest.

-A federal arrest warrant was issued for Ronald Scott Watson in the United States District Court, Northern District of Georgia, charging him with maliciously damaging and attempting to damage a federal building by means of fire or explosives.
+Ronald Scott Watson was charged with maliciously damaging and attempting to damage a federal building by means of fire or explosive.

 For information leading to the resolution of this case